 Why so many hours?
 We’re not delivering “close enough” talent.
 These are “on target” candidates that “Can Do” the job, “Will Do” the job and “Fit” the opportunity.

-When we map out a typical search then, it required 57.6 hours to complete (13.31 hours x 4.33 candidates).
-With that many hours invested, the fastest way to frustrate a headhunting recruiter is to mismanage the talent they deliver.
+When we map out a typical search, it required 57.6 hours to complete (13.31 hours x 4.33 candidates).
+With that many hours invested, the fastest way to frustrate a sales headhunter is to mismanage the talent they deliver.
 A few examples:

 - A slow interview process (the candidate takes another job or loses interest).